Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Best Uses: Day hiking, general outdoor use, day-to-day use

-Similar to the men’s version of these boots, the KEEN Targhee III Mid Hiking Boots for women are a popular choice.
+Similar to the men’s hiking boots version of these, the KEEN Targhee III Mid Hiking Boots for women are a popular choice.
 The Keen Targhee III is the next sequel in a long time top seller and popular hiking boot for many folks.

-They’re versatile and tick all the boxes, an excellent option for light trail hiking.
-They’re a light to medium hiker so perfect for someone new to hiking or someone who likes weekend hiking on well marked trails.
+They’re versatile, durable, and tick all the boxes.
+They are an excellent option for light trail hiking.
+They’re also ideal for light to medium hikers and are perfect for someone new to hiking or someone who likes weekend hiking on well-marked trails.

-The Targhee offer a reasonable measure of waterproofness and breathability and they will work for most folks, most of the year round as a 3 season boot, maybe 4 depending how tough your winters are.
+The Targhee offer a reasonable measure of water resistance with its waterproof membrane.
+They are also very breathable and will work for most folks most of the year round as a three season boot – maybe four depending on how tough your winters are.

-They have a look that is a bit of a mix between a technical boot with a traditional boot feel.
-All in all, it works and their style and look is functional yet pleasing to the eye i.e. they’ll look good with a pair of jeans when you’re not on the trail.
+Their design is a bit of a mix between a technical boot with a traditional boot feel.
+All in all, it works, and this style and look is functional as well as pleasing to the eye, meaning they’ll look good with a pair of jeans when you’re not on the trail.

-They retail at around the mid range price for hiking boots.
-Overall, a popular choice with a lot of great feedback so worth a look if they fit the bill for your needs.
+They retail at around the mid-range price for hiking boots.
+Overall, they are a popular choice and have received a great deal of positive feedback, so they are definitely worth a look if they fit the bill for your needs.

 #3 Columbia Newton Ridge